The Icon Is Love

-The Icon Is Love is the nineteenth studio album by American R&B singer Barry White, which was released on October 4, 1994 on A&M Records.
+The Icon Is Love is the nineteenth studio album by American R&B singer Barry White, which was released on October 4, 1994, on A&M Records.
 The album represented a major comeback for White both critically and commercially, and went on to become easily his most successful album since his 1970s heyday.

 Composition

-Production credits on the album were mainly shared by White variously with Gerald Levert, Jack Perry, Tony Nicholas and White's godson Chuckii Booker.
+Production credits on the album were mainly shared by White variously with Gerald Levert, Jack Perry, Edwin Nicholas and White's godson Chuckii Booker.
 The Icon Is Love also includes two tracks ("I Only Want to Be with You" and "Come On") produced by Jimmy Jam and Terry Lewis and recorded at their Flyte Tyme studios in Minnesota, which are the only tracks ever recorded by White on which he does not have at least a co-production credit.
 The album contains a remix of "Super Lover", from White's 1989 album The Man Is Back! as a bonus track.